-If possible, these boards have to give information and details on the value of all kinds of buildings.
+Fig. 2: Influential characteristics of market value If possible, these boards have to give information and details on the value of all kinds of buildings.
 The best thing would be to provide even the influencing attributes, which have been derived from all facts available.

-The second huge task of the valuation boards is the issuing of market-value-certificates for both built-up and not built-up real estate, that are needed by private people, commercial companies, courts of justice or administration.
+The second huge task of the valuation boards is the issuing of market-value-certificates (valuations fo a special object, zu deutsch: Verkehrswertgutachten) for both built-up and not built-up real estate.
+These certificates are needed by private people, commercial companies, courts of justice or administration.